thedigitalmenagerie/sorting-hat/README.md

 - List of features

-Jumbotron
+Jumbotron,
-Sorting Hat Button
+Sorting Hat Button,
-Form
+Required From,
+Error message,
-Sort Button
+Sort Button,
-Cards
+Cards,
-Expel Button
+ and Expel Button

 - Screenshots of project